guettli/deadends-of-it/README.md

 Today people either use [SMB](https://en.wikipedia.org/wiki/Server_Message_Block) to access files on a network share, or they use a web-based file service (DropBox, Google Drive, Microsoft OneDrive, Nextcloud, ...)

 Concerning server-to-server communication: If you start from scratch, then you will use protocols like s3 to store and retrieve blobs.
-There are still a lot of NFS based solution for server-to-server communication, but I would use a [Ceph-based](https://docs.ceph.com/docs/mimic/radosgw/s3/) solution, if I could start from scratch.
+Avoid solutions which give you a filesystem over the network like ([Ceph](https://ceph.io/en/) or [GlusterFS](https://www.gluster.org/).
+Use s3 instead.

+Same for blockstorage over the network: Longhorn or Rook.
+Avoid it, use s3 for blobs and a cloud native database for data.

 # WebDAV